jan-bogaerts/mark/src/markdownCode.md

   - load: create the transformers and register them with the cybertron-service.
     - This function is called during construction of the application
     - to register, use: `cybertronService.register(transformer, false)`, to register as entry point, use: `cybertronService.register(transformer, true)`
+    - register every transformer after construction so that it can be found in the list by other transformers.
     - transformers to create:
       - compress service (entry point)
       - constant-extractor service
+      - double-compress service
+      - triple-compress service
+      - component-lister service

 ### transformer-base service